 What If the Insurance Company Asks Questions About the Crash?

 No matter how nice an insurance adjuster seems, it pays to remember the trucking company, its lawyers, and its insurance company are not on your side.
-We advise our clients to never speak to an insurance company when they can avoid it.
+A Houston semi-truck accident lawyer will advise you to never speak to an insurance company when you can avoid it.
 Providing your name, birthdate, and general information should be safe, but do not allow an insurer to ask basic questions about the accident.

 We have seen people lose their right to full compensation because they believed the liable party’s insurance company was on their side.
 If an insurance adjuster calls, tell them your attorney will reach out to them and let us handle the rest.

 Do I Need a Lawyer?